Postpartum blood sugar after gestational diabetes: What to expect, what’s normal, and when to take a deep breath.

 Stress – emotional and physical stress affect glucose regulation

-Nutrition swings – skipping meals or relying on quick carbs can spike levels
+Nutrition swings – skipping meals or relying on quick carbs can spike levels; focusing on a balanced diet is important for stabilizing blood sugar after delivery

 Hormonal changes – estrogen and progesterone shifts impact insulin sensitivity